OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ...
 ```

 Imagine that you are interested into `0x000000018eec5c8c - setStringValue:`.
-You can seek to that address with `s 0x000000018eec5c8c` and analyze that function `af`:
+You can seek to that address with `s 0x000000018eec5c8c`, analyze that function `af` and print 10 lines of its disassembly `pd 10`:

 ```shell
 [0x18eec5c8c]> pd 10